NetPurpose/tech-tests/frontend/README.md

 ## What is the task?

 Your task is to create a frontend "admin dashboard" for some fictional portfolio holdings.
 Portfolio details will be delivered via the API (see below).
-We're expecting you to spend a few hours on this.
+We don't expect you to spend more than a couple hours on this, and there is no need to worry about updating the backend folder.

 We want to see three things: integration with APIs, display of data, and user interaction.